catamphetamine/libphonenumber-js/README.md

 parse('tel:+78005553535;ext:123') === { country: 'RU', phone: '8005553535', ext: '123' }
 ```

-Speaking of phone number extensions, I myself consider them obsolete and I'd just discard the extension part given we're in the XXI-st century.
+Speaking of phone number extensions, I myself consider them obsolete and I'd just discard the extension part given we're in the 21st century.
 Still, some people [asked](https://github.com/catamphetamine/libphonenumber-js/issues/129) for phone number extensions support so it has been added.
 But I personally think it's an unnecessary complication.

 ### format(parsedNumber, format, [options])